ShawnDominguezDEV/homepage/README.md

 ### Currency Converter utilizing Classes in C#

 For the time being, this will feature the most recent graded assignment in my visual programming class.
-The project is a currency converter that allows a user to enter a value in US dollars, select a currency, and receive the converted value.
-The main content regarding this assignment is utilizing an outside class to perform all the calculations.
-This was our first at-home assignment for this semester so it is a simple program that allows us to build upon as we develop our skills.
+The project is a currency converter that allows a user to enter a value in US dollars, select a currency, and retreive the converted value.
+The main content regarding this assignment is utilizing an outside class to perform all of the calculations.
+This was our first at-home assignment for the semester so it is a simple program that allows us to build upon as we develop our skills.

 Personalized GUI for the currency converter:
 ![convcap](https://user-images.githubusercontent.com/43920487/46579610-d053b380-c9da-11e8-862e-3c01828fcb73.JPG)